cl-test-grid/cl-test-grid/reporting/README.md

 systems depending on it.

-We can build a report showing which ASDF systems are the most importatnt to fix.
+We can build a report showing which ASDF systems are the most important to fix.

 The most fruitful systems to fix are those which:
   - fail by themselves, i.e. don't have failing dependencies